 3. Writing subject lines that get clicks

-We now come to arguably the most important part of an email: the subject line.
+We now come to arguably the most important part of email marketing for startups: the subject line.
 Think of an email’s subject line as the title of an article.
+If it sucks, so will your open rates.

 The first thing someone will see before deciding whether or not to read your email is its subject line.
 So, it’s important that your subject makes a great first impression.